Fred Archer (jockey): Career

-At the suggestion of a hunting acquaintance, William Le Terriere, Archer was apprenticed to trainer Mathew Dawson at Heath House in Newmarket, Suffolk, now home to trainer Mark Prescott, for five years.
+At the suggestion of a hunting acquaintance, William Le Terriere, Archer was apprenticed, for five years, to trainer Mathew Dawson at Heath House in Newmarket, Suffolk, now home to trainer Mark Prescott.
 Some sources say this was in February 1868, others that it was the day before his 10th birthday.
 He weighed 4st 11 lb.
 William and Fred spent a week there, after which Dawson told William, "He will do, Archer, you may leave him."
 Archer served Dawson as a stable jockey from 1874 until 1886.
 He married Dawson's niece, Helen Rose Dawson.

 At Dawson's stable, the delicate Archer was bullied by the older boys, but with no children of their own, the Dawsons took him almost as a surrogate.
 Mrs Dawson called him "the little cat", and to Mr Dawson the relationship was close to father and son.
 His fondness for Mrs Dawson's cake and blackberry jam contributed to his weight gain, and over a good dinner, his weight could rise by 3 or 4 lb He grew to around 5 ft 10 and, over the winter, weighted 11st.
 He was largely illiterate when he left home but attended a night school run by Mrs Dawson during his early years there.

 While at Dawson's, Archer came under the tutelage of Dawson's right-hand man Jockey Swift, who claimed to have taught Archer all he knew, and Tom French.
 Archer was evidently in high regard at the stable, receiving wages of seven guineas compared to the five guineas typical of apprentices.
 One of his fellow apprentices was in fact thrown from his horse and killed during Archer's time there.
-Dawson demanded the same discipline of Archer as he did of other apprentices, making him stand to attention for visitors the same as any other lad.
+Despite his affection for the lad, Dawson demanded the same discipline of Archer as he did of other apprentices, making him stand to attention for visitors the same as any other lad.
 But he was aware of his ability.
 "I have a wonderful boy here who will do marvellous things," he commented.

 Because of this, and his father's reputation, he was soon given race-riding opportunities.
 Aged 12, he was allowed to ride in the Newmarket Town Plate on 14 October 1869, on a three-year-old filly called Honoria.
 Acting as pacemaker for stablemate Stomboli, who won, Honoria came last.
 His first win was a steeplechase at Bangor-on-Dee in either 1869 or 1870 on a horse called Maid of Trent for an old pony-racing acquaintance of his family.
 His first official win under Jockey Club rules was in a two-year-old nursery handicap at Chesterfield on 28 September 1870 on a horse called Atholl Daisy.
 The horse was trained by John Peart at Malton, rather than Dawson.
 He finished the season with 2 wins and 9 seconds from 15 rides.
 His other winner was Lincoln Lass at Ayr.

 There is a story, probably apocryphal, that Archer cried because he had not ridden both winners in a dead-heat.